leomanangka/leomanangka/README.md

 # About Me

 - Fulltime Linux user
-- Interested in microcontroller, single board computer and PCB design
+- Interested in embedded system, IoT and programming
+- Gaming such as Dota 2 and Albion Online

 ## Languages